 Worms were removed from their tubes and the radiolar eyes were retrieved by cutting the radioles just below the eye, above the termination of the ciliated pinnules.
-The eyes were placed in a room temperature water bath and suction clamped to a glass electrode with an internal pore diameter of approximately 30-40 μm.
+The eyes were placed in a room temperature water bath and suction clamped to a glass electrode with an internal pore diameter of approximately 30 - 40 $\mu$ m.
 Cooled water baths were also tested, but there was no appreciable effect on the responses.
 We attempted various electrode attachment sites on the compound eye surface as well as at the dissected base and the terminal tip of the radiolar tentacle above the eye.
-All areas produced consistent responses, albeit inverted in polarity for tip and base recordings (Fig. S1).
-We found that the most stable and highest signal-to-noise ratio responses were obtained from the radiolar tip.
-Therefore, we focused on tip attachments for the majority of the experiments (Fig. 2A,B).
-Ablation of the eye from the electrodecoupled radiolar tip completely abolished the light response, showing that the responses originated from the eye photoreceptors and not from some unknown photoreceptor in the radiolar tip.
+All areas produced consistent responses, albeit inverted in polarity for tip and base recordings (Fig. S1A-D) We found that the most stable and highest signal-to-noise ratio responses were obtained from the radiolar tip.
+Therefore, we focused on tip attachments for the majority of the experiments (Fig. 2A-B).
+Ablation of the eye from the electrode-coupled radiolar tip completely abolished the light response, showing that the responses originated from the eye photoreceptors and not from some unknown photoreceptor in the radiolar tip.

-We compared lights-on and lights-off responses as well as various adaptation and stimulus durations (Fig. 2C).
-We found that the best responses for the spectral sensitivity experiments were obtained from dark-adapted eyes stimulated with 25 ms flashes.
+We compared light-on and light-off responses as well as various adaptation and stimulus durations (Fig. 2C).
+We found that the best responses for the spectral sensitivity experiments were obtained from dark adapted eyes stimulated with 25 ms flashes.
 Reliable responses could be achieved with stimuli as brief as 1 ms but only at the highest intensities.
-Stimuli of 25 ms were needed to produce consistent impulse responses with dimmer narrow-band spectral stimuli.
-Light-adapted eyes were slower to respond to lights-off stimuli, and stimuli below 20 ms were imperceptible, being suppressed by the lights-on response at the cessation of the stimulus.
-Also, lights-off responses did not reach maximum amplitude until around 250 ms or longer.
-Therefore, for light-adapted eyes given lights-off stimuli, we used a 1 s stimulus duration in spectral sensitivity experiments.
+25 ms stimuli were needed to produce consistent impulse responses with dimmer narrowband spectral stimuli.
+Light adapted eyes were slower to respond to light-off stimuli, and stimuli below 20 ms were imperceptible, being suppressed by the light-on response at the cessation of the stimulus.
+Also, light-off responses didn't reach maximum amplitude until around 250 ms or longer.
+Therefore, for light adapted eyes given light-off stimuli we used a 1 second stimulus duration in spectral sensitivity experiments.